kbab6aoo/HowToArticles/networkingTerminologyInterfacesAndProtocols.md

 Before we begin to discuss networking with any depth, we must define some common terms that you will see throughout this guide, and in other guides and documentation regarding networking.

-These terms will be expanded upon in the appropraite sections that follow:
+These terms will be expanded upon in the appropriate sections that follow:
--	Connection:	In networking
+-	**Connection:**	In networking